Asymptotic tensor rank is characterized by polynomials: Towards discreteness from below

 \section{Towards discreteness from below}

-\autoref{cor:asymprank-wellord-alltensors} leaves open whether asymptotic rank is discrete from below.
+\cref{cor:asymprank-wellord-alltensors} leaves open whether asymptotic rank is discrete from below.
 In this section, we go into directions towards proving that.
-In the first part we prove completeness of the values that asymptotic rank takes.
+In the first part we prove closedness, in the Euclidean topology, of the set of values that asymptotic rank takes, and extend the same statement to every point in Strassen's asymptotic spectrum.
 In the second part we prove an equivalent geometric characterization of discreteness from below.